mayneyao/eidos/lib/v3/prompts/remix.md

 }): Promise<Record<string, any>[]>;
 ```

+### File

-2. for file, you can use `eidos.currentSpace.file.uploadFile` to upload file.
+- for file, you can use `eidos.currentSpace.file.upload` to upload file.
   the `publicUrl` is the file url in EFS, you can use it to access the file. it can be used in table file field.

+#### API Reference

 ```jsx
 /**